 Long COVID can affect anyone, including children, and it can develop in people who had asymptomatic, mild, or severe COVID-19.
-While it is not yet known why long COVID affects some people and not others, a recent study found that the condition is more common among older people, women, and those who had six or more symptoms during the first week of COVID-19.
+It is not yet known why long COVID affects some people and not others.
+However, a recent study found that the condition is more common among older people, women, and those who had six or more symptoms during the first week of COVID-19.

 Researchers do not yet know the prevalence of long COVID, though the condition is common.
 A recent study in the U.S. found that approximately one-third of people who had COVID-19 report persistent symptoms up to 9 months after the initial illness.

 While the causes of long COVID are not yet known—and research is ongoing—researchers and clinicians have proposed several theories.